Skip to content

 Safety & Permissions

-SuperQode implements a comprehensive safety model to ensure secure operation while allowing agents to perform effective quality engineering.
+SuperQode implements a comprehensive safety model to ensure secure operation while allowing agents to perform effective tool-based coding tasks.
 This document describes the security architecture, permission system, and safety guarantees.

 Overview